vminkmar/ft_irc/sketch.md

     @jakob JOIN
             --> add passw management

+    @jakob some way of broadcasting a channel message

     @jakob CAP Process - what if NICK is not set / already in USE
     @jakob QUIT -- implement erasing/removing and fix fejoining